Sat, 26 Apr 2008

 I found a bug in the tags feature.
 It's listing tags multiple times on the left hand side. (oops) I corrected the SQL query and it will be updated when I role out the trackback software in the next few weeks. (probably much sooner)

-tags: tags software justjournal bug
+tags: tags justjournal software bug

 ()